-A spectacular flaming dessert made with caramelized bananas and Caribbean rum, served over ice cream and drizzled with almond liqueur.
+Bananas Flambé is a spectacular flaming dessert made with caramelized bananas and Caribbean rum served over ice cream and drizzled with almond liqueur.
 This delicious banana dessert takes less than 10 minutes to make!
 If you've never made a flaming dessert before, this recipe will teach you how.

 I'll never eat Bananas Flambé without thinking about the tiny island of Petite Martinique!

 While out for dinner on a vacation on a tiny Caribbean island, it seemed appropriate to order something typical of the area.
 And what could be more typical than bananas and rum on an island with a French name?

 We had just finished a wonderful home-style cooked dinner in a palm-thatched gazebo, in a restaurant right near the beach when the subject of dessert arose.
 Would I like ice cream, Caribbean spice cake or Bananas Flambé?
 A no-brainer for me.
 I quickly decided that flaming bananas were the perfect dessert for this romantic night!

 I watched the server leave the kitchen and cross the garden all the way to our table with a flaming dish in her hand.
 It continued to blaze long after she left it in front of me.
 After I finally blew out the flame and took a spoonful, I stopped short.
 This was the strongest-tasting rum I could imagine . . . and where was that caramelized sugar sweetness?